Find Relief From Intrusive Thoughts, Anxiety, and Faith Transitions

 • Pressure to perform and keep it all together

-• Difficulty relaxing or being present
+• Difficulty relaxing, focusing, or being present

 • Feeling responsible for everyone around you